mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.0/install/index.md

            sudo sysctl -w net.ipv4.ip_local_port_range="10000 65000"

-    - Tell Linux you never want Pxc to swap
-       Swapping is fantastic for some applications.
+    - Tell Linux you never want percona-pxc-mysql to swap Swapping is fantastic for some applications.
 It isn’t good for something like percona-pxc-mysql that always wants to be running.
        To tell Linux you’d like swapping off you can edit '/etc/sysctl.conf' to add the following line

            vm.swappiness = 0

-        For the partitions handling the various Pxc repos turn off things like 'atime'.
+        For the partitions handling the various percona-pxc-mysql repos turn off things like 'atime'.
 Doing so can cause a surprising bump in throughput.
 Edit the '/etc/fstab' file and for the partition(s) of interest add the 'noatime' option.

 ## Prerequisites

-- If you are using Enterprise DC/OS, you may [need to provision a service account](https://docs.mesosphere.com/latest/security/service-auth/custom-service-auth/) before installing DC/OS Pxc Service.
+- If you are using Enterprise DC/OS, you may [need to provision a service account](https://docs.mesosphere.com/latest/security/service-auth/custom-service-auth/) before installing DC/OS percona-pxc-mysql Service.
 Only someone with `superuser` permission can create the service account.
   - `strict` [security mode](https://docs.mesosphere.com/latest/administration/installing/custom/configuration-parameters/#security) requires a service account.
   - In `permissive` security mode a service account is optional.
   - `disabled` security mode does not require a service account.